 In the Soviet Union, and later in other socialist countries of the world, massive construction of social housing was carried out, distributed among all citizens in need of it.
 It began as early as 1920, when construction of houses for specialists and industrial workers, for military personnel began, and gained a truly massive scale in 1960, 1980, when the entire Soviet Union was built up with typical "Khrushchev" and "Brezhnevkah".
 The latter, in their turn, were settled by families of very different social levels and material wealth moving from the barracks and communal apartments.
 As a result, the problem of “homelessness” of the working population was practically eradicated in the USSR.
 Practically all Soviet citizens — residents of cities, with the exception of representatives of the “social bottom”, who led the antisocial lifestyle, thus became owners of apartments or, at least, rooms in hostels.
 Moreover, citizens were provided with housing based on the composition of the family, which allowed families with several children to receive three-four-room apartments.
 The housing was provided and representatives of the lower social groups who took jobs in enterprises.
 At the very least, they got rooms in communal apartments and hostels.
 It can be said that by 1980.
 The housing problem in the USSR was largely resolved.
 It is in Soviet housing that most of the country's population currently lives, and even those who have purchased apartments in new houses, to a large extent used to acquire them the resources of Soviet housing — their own or their parents.
 However, up to the present, the question of providing decent housing for residents of emergency and dilapidated houses, as well as houses devoid of modern amenities, remains relevant.
 Indeed, even in large cities of Russia, up to the present, one can find a significant number of residential buildings without central water supply, sewage and even gas.
 This creates a particularly negative contrast compared to a new, comfortable housing being commissioned.
 And the situation when people living next door to new homes in the infrastructure of the last century is inadmissible, since it contributes to the deepening of social inequality and deprivation of the population, is a fertile ground for the spread of socially negative, radical and extremist attitudes among a part of the population.

 Attempts to provide the entire population of the country with more or less decent housing were undertaken at the sunset of the Soviet period stories.
-Then the general secretary of the CPSU Central Committee, Mikhail Gorbachev, stated a goal - to provide each Soviet family with a separate apartment by the year of 2000.
-However, this goal, as we can clearly see, was never achieved.
-One of the main reasons was the collapse of the socialist system, after which the solution to their housing problems began to be positioned as the cause of each individual family and each individual person.
-Of course, even in the Soviet period, the housing problem was not completely resolved - a huge number of Soviet citizens continued to live in emergency and dilapidated housing, in “communal apartments” and rooms in dormitories, they retained a formal residence permit in orphanages, boarding schools, penitentiaries.
+Then the Secretary General of the Central Committee of the CPSU Mikhail Gorbachev declared the goal - to provide each Soviet family with a separate apartment by the year 2000.
+However, this goal, as we clearly see, has not been achieved.
+One of the main reasons was the collapse of the socialist system, after which the solution of their housing problems began to be positioned as the business of each particular family and each individual person.
+Of course, even in the Soviet period, the housing problem was not completely resolved - a huge number of Soviet citizens continued to live in dilapidated and dilapidated housing, in "communal apartments" and rooms in hostels, retained a formal registration in orphanages, boarding schools, penitentiary institutions.
 However, it is difficult to disagree with the fact that obvious efforts were made to solve the housing problem, and these efforts were extremely effective.
-New cities and towns were built, entire districts and neighborhoods were commissioned in old cities.
-In fact, most of the housing stock in many cities of the country was built during the Soviet period - and this is one of the most important services of the Soviet government to the peoples of the republics that were part of the Soviet Union.
-By the way, the Soviet model of solving the housing problem has become a model for the implementation of similar policies in a number of countries in Eastern Europe, Asia, Africa, and Latin America, which have chosen the socialist path of development.
+New cities and towns were built, entire districts and microdistricts in old cities were put into operation.
+In fact, most of the housing stock in many cities of the country was built during the Soviet period - and this is one of the most important merits of the Soviet government to the peoples of the republics that were part of the Soviet Union.
+By the way, the Soviet model of solving the housing problem has become a model for the implementation of a similar policy in a number of countries in Eastern Europe, Asia, Africa, and Latin America that have chosen the socialist path of development.

 The collapse of the Soviet Union and the transition of Russia to a market economy, of course, affected the state of solving the housing problems of the population.
 In the first years of reform, there was practically no state distribution of housing and a housing market, since until 1995, only 4-13% of apartments were in private ownership.
 The rest of the first five years of reform have not yet been privatized.
 The bulk of housing deals during this period was carried out through exchanges, while the supply significantly exceeded the demand, since a large number of people wanted to change their conditions by moving to a new place of residence or receiving funds for reducing living space, but people still did not have an adequate level of welfare , allowing to acquire real estate.
 The situation began to change in the process of further development of the market economy and increasing the welfare of the population.
 The privatization of housing also played a big role in the development of the housing market and increasing the well-being of the population, since people were able to inherit their family’s apartments, sell them, rent them out, that is, housing turned into a real commodity, and high housing prices guaranteed well-being to the “lucky ones” who had extra housing, inherited from relatives or acquired for the purpose of investing.
 It is the period from the middle of 1990's. and until the first half of the 2000's. was most favorable for citizens in terms of housing, because housing prices have not yet jumped to an extremely high level and left the possibility of middle-income citizens to purchase housing.
 In the middle of 2000's. began a rapid rise in housing prices caused by currency inflation.
 At the same time, commercial housing construction intensified, and the mortgage market began to develop, which also contributed to the growth in housing affordability for the population groups that had no opportunity to purchase housing with their own financial resources.